cloudnc/ngx-favicon/README.md

 ## How to use it

-Once everything is setup, you can inject the `NgxFaviconService` and use either the `setDefaultFavicon` or `setCustomFavicon` methods.
+Once everything is setup, you can inject the `NgxFaviconService` and use either the `setDefaultFavicon`, `setCustomFavicon` or `setFaviconByUrl` methods.

 Example from a component: